joseyskindaweird/Trigonometry-Sprint-GD/Updater Scripts/README.md

 # Windows:
-## Don't forget to run it as administrator.
+Don't forget to run the .bat file as administrator!

 # Linux
 Coming Soon.